(780) 429-2330

 OSCE

 Candidates are required to integrate both their clinical knowledge and their communication skills.
 It is through this integration that the candidate demonstrates professional judgement.
-Candidates will require to know all facets of what a denturist encounters and knows, from complete to partial denture treatments (including design), to interprofessional, laboratory and fabrication skill-based knowledge.
+Candidates are required to demonstrate what a denturist encounters in practice.
+This includes, but is not limited to, the construction and design of complete and partial dentures, surgical and implant dentures.
+Collaborative, technical, and interprofessional skills and communication will also be assessed.

 The OSCE includes approximately five hours of testing with breaks.